-The FRWG supported the implementation of the other Energy Task Force recommendations.
+The FRWG supported the implementation of an Energy Task Force recommendation:

-• Government should specify an NS/EP backup fuel requirement in cooperation with industry.
+Government should specify an NS/EP backup fuel requirement in cooperation with industry.

-• At the December 12, 1990, NSTAC XII meeting, members agreed with the recommendation not to pursue a waiver of EPA UST regulations.
+At the December 12, 1990, NSTAC XII Meeting, members agreed with the recommendation not to pursue a waiver of EPA UST regulations.

-• Energy Task Force Final Report, February 1990.
+Energy Task Force Final Report, February 1990.